Vonleh and Baylor host Cincinnati

 Waco, Texas; Sunday, 3 p.m.
 EST

-BOTTOM LINE: Baylor hosts Cincinnati after Aaronette Vonleh scored 22 points in Baylor’s 75-64 victory against the UCF Knights.
+BOTTOM LINE: Baylor takes on Cincinnati after Aaronette Vonleh scored 22 points in Baylor’s 75-64 win against the UCF Knights.

-The Bears are 11-1 in home games.
-Baylor is fifth in the Big 12 scoring 79.4 points while shooting 45.2% from the field.
+The Bears are 11-1 on their home court.
+Baylor is fifth in the Big 12 at limiting opponent scoring, giving up 59.5 points while holding opponents to 37.4% shooting.

 The Bearcats have gone 5-4 against Big 12 opponents.
-Cincinnati is sixth in the Big 12 allowing 60.6 points while holding opponents to 41.2% shooting.
+Cincinnati ranks sixth in the Big 12 with 33.9 rebounds per game led by Jillian Hayes averaging 9.8.

+Baylor makes 45.2% of its shots from the field this season, which is 4.0 percentage points higher than Cincinnati has allowed to its opponents (41.2%).
+Cincinnati averages 4.2 made 3-pointers per game this season, 1.0 fewer made shot on average than the 5.2 per game Baylor gives up.

+The Bears and Bearcats square off Sunday for the first time in Big 12 play this season.

-TOP PERFORMERS: Jada Walker is averaging 11.2 points, 5.5 assists and 1.5 steals for the Bears.
-Vonleh is averaging 13.3 points over the last 10 games.
+TOP PERFORMERS: Sarah Andrews averages 2.5 made 3-pointers per game for the Bears, scoring 11.7 points while shooting 35.9% from beyond the arc.
+Darianna Littlepage-Buggs is averaging 13.9 points and 10.3 rebounds over the last 10 games.

-Jillian Hayes is averaging 16.6 points, 9.8 rebounds and 1.7 steals for the Bearcats.
-Tineya Hylton is averaging 14.2 points and 2.1 steals over the past 10 games.
+Tineya Hylton is averaging 14.1 points and 2.1 steals for the Bearcats.
+Hayes is averaging 14.1 points over the last 10 games.

 LAST 10 GAMES: Bears: 7-3, averaging 72.9 points, 35.3 rebounds, 17.4 assists, 7.0 steals and 4.3 blocks per game while shooting 41.6% from the field.
 Their opponents have averaged 67.5 points per game.